SarahAllenReed/truckstopcoffee/content/post/links.md

 A fantastic dude, very good friend, and brilliant hacker.
 [Check his website out here,](https://einariii.xyz/) and check out his program that turns raw code into an instrument (no I'm not kidding, it's fuckin' brilliant) [here.](https://pipesines.fly.dev/)

+#### Zaxy

+Zaxy's a good cat and a giant sweetheart, and they also designed Beamsprout, the Datafruits World Expo mascot <a href="/post/photoroll09">that I drew in the poster for the event.</a> Go check them and their work out <a href="https://luckyzaxy.com/">here.</a>

 ### Writers I've Worked With

 #### Emily Crose